 It is easy to see why legal firms are rich with opportunity for these groups.

-When it comes to a breach of cyber security, financial loss is rarely the most detrimental issue for businesses.
+When it comes to a breach of cybersecurity, the financial loss is rarely the most detrimental issue for businesses.
 Since trust is integral to the operation of the legal sector, a successful cyber-attack has the potential to cause long-term reputational damage, with severe implications for the future of that firm.

 Legal Week’s Benchmark study, entitled ‘Locked Down?’, in association with Stroz Friedberg, highlights some of the issues that make the legal sector more vulnerable to cyber-attacks than other industries: